rhowe20/Rebecca-Howe-Portfolio/README.md

 ## Installation

-Follow the link below to open the webpage for the Horiseon website.
+Follow the link below to open the webpage for the my portfolio website.

 ```bash
 https://rhowe20.github.io/Rebecca-Howe-Portfolio/